 Fellows also have dedicated research time and are expected to participate in clinical or basic science research projects.
 The fellows are expected to be involved in education and supervision of junior trainee registrars and participate in the Emergency Department and on-call rosters.

-The Medical Retina Unit has two clinical fellowship positions commencing in February each year.
-The unit is headed by A/Prof Salmaan Qureshi and there are twenty consultants attached to the unit, all of whom have completed subspecialty fellowship training in retina.
+The Medical Retina Unit has two fellowship positions starting February and one starting in August each year.
+The unit is headed by Dr Amy Cohn and there are twenty consultants attached to the unit, all of whom have completed subspecialty fellowship training in retina.
+The position is a combination of clinical (0.8 FTE) through the Royal Victorian eye and Ear Hospital and research through the Centre for Eye Research Australia / Cerulea (0.2 FTE).

 The fellowship begins in February each year and has a strong clinical component, with a busy operating schedule and clinics with a significant number of new tertiary referrals from a wide and steady source of emergency patients.